TITLE VII. Rules for the Allocation of SGA Funds

 b.
 Noting so on the senator appropriation review sheet.

 c.
 Indicating to any member of the Executive Council their request.

-701.15 Student Government funds cannot be allocated to student organizations
+701.11 Student Government funds cannot be allocated to student organizations for travel,

 a. submitting a paper at the event, or

 b. participating in competition at the event, other than delegation of the year, chapter of the year, spirit awards or equivalents thereof, or

 c. submitting a project or display at the event, or